stat133-sp19/hw-stat133-zziying/binomial/README.md

 Workout03: Binomial Package
 ---------------------------

-The package `binomial` helps compute and generate the theoretical probability distribution with given numer of success and number of random trials.
+The package `binomial` helps compute and generate the theoretical probability distribution with given nubmer of success and number of random trials.

 -   `bin_distribution()` creates an object of class `bindis` with a data frame that shows the probability of each successes in a fixed number of trials